hvesalai/emacs-scala-mode/README.md

 ## Motion

-Basic emacs motion will work, including movement over expressions (M-C-f, M-C-b).
+Basic emacs motion will work as expected.
+The forward-sexp and backward-sexp (M-C-f, M-C-b) motion commands will move over reserved words, literals, ids and lists.

 ## Code highlighting